 ‘The rich man replied, “Father, I beg you then to send Lazarus to my father’s house, since I have five brothers, to give them warning so that they do not come to this place of torment too.”
 “They have Moses and the prophets,” said Abraham “let them listen to them..”
 “Ah no, father Abraham,” said the rich man “but if someone comes to them from the dead, they will repent.”
 Then Abraham said to him, “If they will not listen either to Moses or to the prophets, they will not be convinced even if someone should rise from the dead.”’

 The readings on this page are from the Jerusalem Bible, which is used at Mass in most of the English-speaking world.
-The New American Bible readings, which are used at Mass in the United States, cannot be shown here for copyright reasons, but the Universalis downloads do contain them.
+The New American Bible readings, which are used at Mass in the United States, cannot be shown here for copyright reasons, but the Universalis apps, programs and downloads do contain them.

 You can also view this page without the Greek text.

-|This web site © Copyright 1996-2013 Universalis Publishing Ltd (contact us)|
+|This web site © Copyright 1996-2016 Universalis Publishing Ltd (contact us) Cookies|